Jim McGovern (American politician): Education

 The Higher Education Act of 1998 included an amendment by McGovern that doubled Pell Grant funding for two years for students who graduate in the top 10 percent of their class.

-Nutrition
+Food and agriculture

 As co-chair of the House Hunger Caucus, McGovern is an advocate for expanding child nutrition programs both domestically and internationally.
 In 2007, he obtained $840 million in required funding for the McGovern-Dole International Food for Education and Child Nutrition Program in the House version of the farm bill.
 The House–Senate conference committee stripped most of the funding from the final bill.

 As the co-chair of the Congressional Hunger Center, McGovern has pushed for changes to foreign aid and hunger relief programs.
 He proposed establishing a "hunger czar position" to take on food issues.
 McGovern also took part in the food stamp challenge, which entailed living on the average $21 in food stamps for a week.

+McGovern supports federal funding for alternative proteins, including plant-based foods.
+In 2021, McGovern and Representative Julia Brownley led a letter by 46 members of Congress requesting $200 million in alternative proteins research funding for the USDA's Agricultural Research Service.
+In July 2023, McGovern authored the Peas, Legumes, and Nuts Today (PLANT) Act, which would have extended agricultural subsidies to producers of common plant-based proteins and established an agricultural marketing program for plant-based foods.

+McGovern has expressed support for the California farm animal welfare law Proposition 12, which prohibits the sale of products from animals confined in battery cages, gestation crates, and veal crates.
+He criticized a July 2025 House Agriculture Committee hearing that he characterized as being dominated by opponents of the law, calling it a "misrepresentation of reality" and stating that many producers benefit from higher animal welfare standards.